 Those with THC in their blood are anywhere from three to seven times more likely to be responsible for a crash than those who drive unimpaired by any substance.

-There is evidence of an increase in the accident rate since marijuana legalization has happened in several states.
+There is evidence of an increase in the accident rate since marijuana was legalized in several states.

-An examination by the Highway Loss Data Institute of insurance records found that legalizing retail marijuana sales in four states – Colorado, Nevada, Oregon and Washington – increased collision claim frequency by 4% compared with other Western states during the years 2012-2019.
+An examination by the Highway Loss Data Institute of insurance records found that legalizing retail marijuana sales in four states – Colorado, Nevada, Oregon and Washington – increased collision claim frequency by 4% compared with other Western states from 2012-19.

-Aussem says that the public needs to be aware of the potential risks of driving while under the influence of marijuana and that it is especially important to enlighten marijuana users about the amount of time they should wait before driving after smoking or vaping cannabis or consuming edibles.
+Aussem says people must understand the risks of driving while under the influence of marijuana.
+It is imperative to understand how long they should wait before driving after smoking cannabis or consuming edibles.

 How is marijuana regulated at the state and federal levels?

-Laws related to marijuana use differ sharply between how the federal government views the substance and the way various states treat recreational and medicinal use.
+Laws related to marijuana use differ sharply between how the federal government views the substance and how various states treat recreational and medicinal use.

-The overwhelming number of states – 37, plus the District of Columbia – allow the use of marijuana for medical purposes.
-Meanwhile, 18 states and the District of Columbia allow the use of marijuana for recreational purposes.
+The overwhelming number of states – 38 – allow the use of marijuana for medical purposes.
+Meanwhile, 21 states and the District of Columbia allow the use of marijuana for recreational purposes.

 The Colorado Department of Transportation’s blog says that people who have consumed marijuana should do the following:

 - Wait at least six hours after smoking marijuana containing less than 35 mg THC before driving or biking.
 If you have smoked more than 35 mg, wait longer.